 Phuket Weather in November what to expect.

-October into November usually marks the end of the South Westerly winds.
-The wind changes and comes from the Noth East.
-Light cool breezes can be expected at these time and the Sea whilst still warm will be a lot cooler.
+As we have moved from October into November this usually marks the end of the South Westerly winds.
+At the start of this November we have seen a lot of stormy weather and exceptional amount of rain.
+This rain is much needed and welcomed even though it can be inconvenient for tourists.
+The wind normally changes and comes from the North East.
+Light cool breezes can be expected later in the month and at these time and the Sea whilst still warm will be a lot cooler.

 One of my favourite times of the year, the Phuket Weather in November is not packed with tourists.
 Phuket Vegetarian Festival has been put away, Loy Krathong is here and the island starts to get ready for Christmas and the busy season.

 Sea conditions and the Phuket weather in November can be deceptive, so do take care.
 If you are on the beaches DO take note of the Lifeguard flags.

 This is a great time to visit some of the Phuket Islands, or even venture into Krabi and perhaps the Khao Sok National Park for a night or two.
 The Phuket temples are not so hot or crowded at this time.

 Definitely, find time to visit Wat Chalong temple.

 The Phuket weather in November nights are cooler than the winter months and you can expect to get decent nights sleep if you’re staying somewhere quiet.